microsoft/PowerPlatformConnectors/independent-publisher-connectors/WebsiteCarbon/readme.md

 ## Publisher: Clément Olivier

+## Prerequisites
+None.

 ## Supported Operations

-The connector supports the following operations:
+### Site Analysis
-* `Site`: This will run a test in real time to calculate the carbon emissions generated per page view.
+This will run a test in real time to calculate the carbon emissions generated per page view.

+### Data
-* `Data`: This will calculate the emissions of a page by manually passing the bytes and whether or not it is powered by green hosting.
+This will calculate the emissions of a page by manually passing the bytes and whether or not it is powered by green hosting.

+## Obtaining Credentials
+No credentials needed on this connector.

 ## Getting Started
 Visit Website Carbon API [REST API reference](https://api.websitecarbon.com/) documentations page for further details.

+## Known Issues and Limitations
+None so far.

 ## Deployment Instructions
 Import the swagger file in target Power Apps environment.